fclorenzo/pkreborn-access/README.md

 Confirmed working with game version 19.5.26 on Windows and the NVDA screen reader: <https://www.nvaccess.org/download/>.

-Feedback about other platforms or game versions is welcome and encouraged!
+I will always try to keep the mod updated to work with the last game version, but feedback about other platforms or game versions is welcome and encouraged!

 ## Contents